aimslut/video-guide-deprecated/README.md

 *   **GPU** - 0 - System specific, just allows you to choose a dedicated GPU to encode if you have a secondary one.
 *   **Max B-Frames** - If you have look-ahead enabled, set it to 4, if not, set it to 0 for recording for the least amount of overhead.

+Video Settings
+*   **Base Res** - 1920x1080 - Canvas should ideally be the same size as your native game resolution
+*   **Scaled Res** - Should be the same as your base res for recordings
+*   **FPS** - Fractional, 360/1 - Personal preference, I choose to record at this framerate as it gives nice motionblur once my tmix filters are applied.

+Replay Buffer Settings
+*   **Max Replay Time** - 240s - 4 minutes is long enough to capture most OW teamfights just incase you're fighting the entire time and wanted to clip something earlier.
+*   **Max Memory** 8192MB - I recommend setting this no more than half the amount of your RAM.

 In the future I'll be playing around with settings more and being able to get actual quantitative data for each of the settings and how they impact performance along with visual fidelity.

 ## Streaming Settings